Necronomidol

-Necronomidol was a Japanese idol heavy metal group, formed in 2014.
+Necronomidol is a Japanese idol heavy metal group, formed in 2014.
 They have been on more than three international tours and have performed in over 12 countries.

 Overview

-The group is a prominent act in the alternative idol and kawaii metal movements.
+The group was a prominent act in the alternative idol and kawaii metal movements.
 Their name is taken from the Necronomicon, the famous fictional grimoire featured in the work of H. P. Lovecraft, combined with the Japanese words for magic (魔, ma) and necromancy (ネクロ魔, nekuro ma), and "idol".
 Necronomidol has performed once at the H.P.
 Lovecraft Film Festival and twice at CthulhuCon, in 2018 and 2020.
 A number of composers have worked with them, such as Mr. Perkele, who has worked on tracks such as "Ritual" and "Dawnslayer".
 The group is managed by Ricky Wilson, an American expat living in Tokyo.
-They began with visuals inspired by a traditional Japanese "shrine maiden" look with "haunting" overtones, first seen in their earliest videos from 2014, but their image later incorporated elements of the Cthulhu mythos as well as modern Japanese and Western horror.
+They began with visuals inspired by a traditional Japanese "shrine maiden" look with "haunting" overtones, first seen in their earliest videos from 2014, but their image later incorporated elements of the Cthulhu mythos as well as modern Japanese and Western horror..

 In 2022 the group announced that they would go on a temporary hiatus.
+In 2025 producer Ricky Wilson conducted a streaming Q&A during which he mentioned that there are no plans to bring NECRONOMIDOL out of hiatus.